cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 ![Petclinic deployment with Tekton](/img/tekton-jx-orchestration/petclinic-tekton.png)

 We then confirmed that this kind of pipeline definition and execution in Kubernetes can be extremely powerful in terms of reusability and extensibility.
+We've just deployed tasks definitions, ordering and resources descriptions, and running specification.
 Everything is about playing with Cloud Native resources to deal with CI/CD pipeline objects and executions.

 But let's face it.
 This is not a very easy way of executing pipelines.
 Powerful, but complex from a conceptual pipeline design.